SpaceX capsule suffers ‘anomaly,’ smoke seen for miles | WTOP

-CAPE CANAVERAL, Fla.
-(AP) — Officials say SpaceX’s new capsule for astronauts suffered an “anomaly” during a routine engine test firing in Florida, causing smoke to be seen for miles.
-Forty-fifth Space Wing Spokesman Jim…
+Officials say SpaceX's new capsule for astronauts suffered an "anomaly" during a routine engine test firing in Florida, causing smoke to be seen for miles.

 CAPE CANAVERAL, Fla.
 (AP) — Officials say SpaceX’s new capsule for astronauts suffered an “anomaly” during a routine engine test firing in Florida, causing smoke to be seen for miles.